secondRZ/swe-interview/topics/algorithms.md

 ##### External Sort

-* Allows sorting more data then can fit into memory.
+* Allows sorting more data then can fit into memory, usually by using disk.
 * For example, assume we have 900MB file, 100MB RAM.
 * Read 100MB chunks of the data to memory and sort \(quicksort, mergesort, etc.\) then save to file, until all 900MB is sorted in chunks.
 * Read the first 10MB of each sorted chunk to input buffers \(=90MB\) + allocate an output buffer \(10MB\) – sizes can be adjusted.